TimoK93/BiologicalNeeds/README.md

 - `--train`: If set, the training data is used for inference.
 - `--challenge`: If set, the challenge data is used for inference.
 - `--shifts`: Test time augmentation spatial shift in pixels.
 If not set, no additional augmentation is applied (default: No shift).
-- `--multiscale`: If set, multiple scales of the input image are used as test time augmentation.
-- `--multi-segmentation`: If set, multiple segmentation proposals are stored and can be used during MHT tracking .

 The EmbedTrack predictions along with the spatial distribution information are saved into the`--res-path`folder.

 **Note:** If neither `--train` nor `--challenge` is set, the inference is done on both training and challenge data.

-**Note:** For the *ISBI'24 Challenge - Linking Only*, we hacked the EmbedTrack framework such that the predicted outcome is similar to the *ERR_SEG* masks.
-EmbedTrack and our test-time segmentation framework is only used to generate the association distributions.

 #### 2. Multi Hypothesis Tracking